msannan/learn-devops/DevOpsWorkshop/Assignment-1.md

 Continuous Delivery is a practice of continuously maintaining code in a deployable state.

 ### Continuous Deployment:

 Continuous Deployment is the practice of deploying small code changes to production.

+# What are the benefits of Cloud Computing?

+Cloud computing offers your business many benefits.
+It allows you to set up what is essentially a virtual office to give you the flexibility of connecting to your business anywhere, any time.
+With the growing number of web-enabled devices used in today's business environment (e.g. smartphones, tablets), access to your data is even easier.

+There are many benefits to moving your business to the cloud:

+- Reduced IT costs
+- Scalability
+- Business continuity
+- Collaboration efficiency
+- Flexibility of work practices
+- Access to automatic updates